sidz/phpstan-rules/README.md

 composer require --dev sidz/phpstan-rules
 ```

-## Add Static Rules to `phpstan.neon`

-Currently, you need to manually register all the rules in your `phpstan.neon`:
+If you use [PHPStan extension installer](https://github.com/phpstan/extension-installer), you're all set.
+If not, you need to manually register all the rules in your `phpstan.neon`:

 ```neon
 includes: